 Scammers are always finding new ways to exploit victims.
-Keep yourself up-to-date by frequently visiting our site as well as the many other resources available.
-Here are some basic precautions that will help keep you from becoming a victim of fraud:
+These basic precautions can help keep you from becoming a victim of fraud:

-- Do not answer or follow links to suspicious emails.
-These could be “spoofing” or “phishing” attempts:
+- Do not answer or follow links in suspicious emails.
+These could be attempts to trick you into revealing private information.

-- Change passwords regularly and make sure not to use a date of birth or social security number.
+- Change passwords regularly and never use a date of birth or social security number as your password.

 - Make sure your internet shopping sites use proper security (see “about our security” for more information).

-- Consider receiving electronic instead of printed statements.
+- Consider receiving electronic instead of printed statements to avoid mail fraud.

-- Monitor your accounts frequently and call us immediately if you notice any suspicious activity.
+- Monitor your accounts frequently and call us immediately at 1.800.753.4343 if you notice any suspicious activity.

 - Make sure your computer is protected with anti-virus and firewall software and that security updates/patches are done automatically.

 - If traveling abroad, do not use a publicly available computer for Internet banking unless you are sure it has been properly secured.
-If you will be using your debit card, make sure to let our Electronic Banking Department know before you travel.
+If you will be using your debit card, be sure to advise our Electronic Banking Department before you travel.

 - Don’t do business with a company that won’t give its name, address and telephone number.

-Union Bank will NEVER solicit your personal information via email or telephone.
-If you receive an email asking for personal information regarding passwords, accounts etc., simply delete the email.
-If you receive a suspicious telephone call, please let us know immediately.
+Union Bank will NEVER solicit your personal information via email, text message or telephone call.
+If you receive an email or text asking for personal information regarding passwords, accounts etc., simply delete it.
+If you receive a suspicious communication from us, please let us know immediately.